kops-astra/kops-astra.github.io/_posts/2024-05-24-how-to-build-a-firmware.md

 Now, that we have an understanding of the toolchain lets get into the overview of the typical build process:<br>
 # 1. Writing Source Code:
-Developers write C code using a text editor or an integrated development environment (IDE).
+Developers write code using a text editor or an integrated development environment (IDE).
 This code contains the logic and functionality required for the embedded system.
 This code may include various modules, functions, data structures, and other constructs necessary to achieve the system's objectives.
 This source code can be written in languages like C, C++, or assembly language.
 # 2. Compilation
 ## 1. Preprocessing:
 The preprocessor is a tool that runs before the actual compilation process.
 The preprocessor removes all the comments from the c file.
 The preprocessor expands macros, includes header files, and handles conditional compilation.
 This involves handling directives like #include, #define, and #ifdef.
 For example: